 Even if you don’t have it in you to make the choice to be a Winner for yourself right now, do it for your children.
 Kids, no matter their age, need two strong parents, not one winner and one loser.
 The research strongly supports that children can only win in divorce when their parents are both stable and able to largely focus on their children’s needs.
 Conflict and despair take precious energy that could otherwise be spent on being a good parent to your children.

 Being a winner in divorce starts with making the choice to get through your divorce with courage, emotional maturity, and integrity and, eventually, to thrive again in your un-coupled life.
-Your divorce team, and especially a trained divorce coach, is critical in doing so.
+Look for a mediator who is a trained divorce coach or make sure your divorce team includes one.
 I so wish my mom had chosen to be a winner—it would have made all the difference in her life.
 And mine.

 (Editor’s Note: This article was originally published in April 2017 and was updated in June 2019 for accuracy.)